jstoops/product-pricing-agent/README.md

 **Business-centric or Outcome Metrics**

 - Average price difference: belongs in both types of metrics and is very simple and understandable by humans so a great business outcome metric.
-Flawed for comparing higher and lower price items like prediction $50 off for $800 product is a good result but on a $10 product a %50 error is quite significant
+Flawed for comparing higher and lower price items like prediction \$50 off for $800 product is a good result but on a \$10 product a 50% error is quite significant
-- % price difference: ok for high price items but not so good for low price items since a small price difference with be high %, e.g. $10 predicted as $12 is 20% out which is a bit harsh
+- % price difference: ok for high price items but not so good for low price items since a small price difference with be high %, e.g. \$10 predicted as \$12 is 20% out which is a bit harsh
-- % estimate that are "good": create a criteria used to judge that estimate is good quality and criteria could combine an absolute diff and a % diff, e.g. either within $40 or 20% then considered a good enough estimate, then measure what % of the model's predictions meet this criteria
+- % estimate that are "good": create a criteria used to judge that estimate is good quality and criteria could combine an absolute diff and a % diff, e.g. either within \$40 or 20% then considered a good enough estimate, then measure what % of the model's predictions meet this criteria

-Note: simpler test is [mean squared error (MSE)](https://en.wikipedia.org/wiki/Root_mean_square_deviation), which is the square of the difference between the predeiction and the actual price.
-The challenge with MSE is that is blows up for larger prices, e.g. product costs $800 and predict $900 with diff od $100 then square of 100 is 10,000 wich is a big number and dwarf all other errors.
+Note: simpler test is [mean squared error (MSE)](https://en.wikipedia.org/wiki/Root_mean_square_deviation), which is the square of the difference between the prediction and the actual price.
+The challenge with MSE is that is blows up for larger prices, e.g. product costs \$800 and predict \$900 with diff of \$100 then square of 100 is 10,000 which is a big number and dwarf all other errors.
 So is not a good fit for this kind of problem.

 ### Data Curation